aviflombaum/beat-matching/README.md

 ![Adjusting Phrasing](http://dl.dropboxusercontent.com/s/l7n7jrmhe2zejno/2014-04-28%20at%204.40%20PM%202x.png)

-*DONT FORGET - USE YOUR EARS.
-Think about if its behind or ahead.
-Adjust one track to pitch*
+_DONT FORGET - USE YOUR EARS.
+Listen to whether it is behind or ahead_

+*Choose one track to adjust pitch on*

 ## BONUS - Choosing a Good Phrase